ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/advanced-important-widgets/video-audio-widgets/property-methods-event-summary/videvents.html.markdown

 ---

-This section list only Events specific to the Audio and Video Widget.
+This section list only Events specific to the Audio and Video Widgets.
 For the common Events, please refer to the [Events](/developers/documentation/product-guide/widget-properties-events/events/) section.

 <table>
 <tr>